Spr19CS210/PA-Drill-Section-Writeups/PA6-Crispr/README.md

 This is a three-week assignment (counting spring break).
 The class inheritance diagram will be all that is due Friday March 1 at 11:30 pm to Gradescope.
 We make suggestions as to what to implement after receiving your class hierarchy diagram.
-While you are responsible for managing your own time, I have added a suggested timeline later in this writeup.
+While you are responsible for managing your own time, I have added a list of milestones later in this writeup.
 The assignment is due Friday, March 15 at 11:30 pm.

 Class inheritance diagram: Create this diagram however you would like (draw it by hand, use software, etc.).